mjpclab/jquery-tab/README.md

 `fnIsTabItemHidden($title, $content)`
 Customize the logic of determining if a tab item is hidden when initializing.

-## Save/Load active Index
+## Save/Load active position
-jquery-tab will load active index by priority of statusFieldSelector, statusHashTemplate, fnLoadIndex and activePosition.
+jquery-tab will load active position by priority of statusFieldSelector, statusHashTemplate, fnLoadPosition and activePosition.

 `statusFieldSelector`
-A jQuery selector string or object to find a form field(normally hidden) to store active tab index, thus after form post back and keep the field value on server to the browser, the jquery-tab will automatically restore the active tab.
+A jQuery selector string or object to find a form field(normally hidden) to store active tab position, thus after form post back and keep the field value on server to the client, the jquery-tab will automatically restore the active tab.

 `statusHashTemplate`
-A key-value pair template to store active tab index in URL hash, e.g. `"tab="`.
+A key-value pair template to store active tab position in URL hash, e.g. `tab=`.

 `statusHashSeparator`
-Determine a separator between multiple hash items if there are more than 1 tab-container on the same page.
+Specify a separator between multiple hash items if there are more than 1 tab-container store active position in hash on the same page.

-`fnSavePosition(name|index)`
+`fnSavePosition(position)`
-A callback function to customize how active index is saved, so that this index can be restored in the future, for example when refreshing the page.
+A callback function to customize how active position is saved, so that this position can be restored in the future, for example when refreshing the page.
+`position` could be tab item name or index.

 `fnLoadPosition`
-A callback function to customize how active index is loaded.
+A callback function to customize how active position is loaded.
-The returned value is either a number/number of string which represents active tab index, or a string represents active tab item name.
+The returned value is either a number/string of number which represents active tab index, or a string represents active tab item name.

 `activePosition`
 The default initial active position of the tab.
-The value is either a number/number of string which represents active tab index, or a string represents active tab item name.
+The value is either a number/string of number which represents active tab index, or a string represents active tab item name.

 ## UI Options
-### Title
-`titleSelector`
-A jQuery selector string or object to pick up "title" element to be a label-item in label-container.

-`fnGetTitleContent($title)`
-A callback to have an opportunity to change the html structure of label-item.

-`keepTitleVisible`
-Show panel title again in the panel-item.
-Since panel title will be shown in label-container, normally it's unnecessary to be shown in panel-item again.

 ### Tab
 `tabContainerTemplate`
-Tab container's template.
+Tab container's html template.

-`tabContainerClass`
+`tabContainerClass` (default: `tab-container`)
 CSS class for tab container.
-Default value is 'tab-container'.
 If `mode` is "horizontal", then also append class "`tabContainerClass`-horizontal".
 If `mode` is "vertical", then also append class "`tabContainerClass`-vertical".

 ### Label
 `labelContainerTemplate`
-Label container's template.
+Label container's html template.

-`labelContainerClass`
+`labelContainerClass` (default: `label-container`)
 CSS class for label container.
-Default value is 'label-container'.
 if it is header label container, then also append class "`labelContainerClass`-header".
 if it is footer label container, then also append class "`labelContainerClass`-footer".

-`showHeaderLabelContainer`
+`showHeaderLabelContainer` (default: `true`)
 If show label container before panel container.
-Default value is true.

-`showFooterLabelContainer`
+`showFooterLabelContainer` (default: `false`)
 If show label container after panel container.
-Default value is false.

 `labelItemTemplate`
-Label item's template.
+Label item's html template.

-`labelItemClass`
+`labelItemClass` (default: `label-item`)
 CSS class for label item.
-Default value is 'label-item'.
 If it is current active label item, then also append class "`labelItemClass`-active", otherwise append class "`labelItemClass`-inactive".
-If tab item of the label is disabled, then also append class "`labelItemClass`-disabled".
+If the label's tab item is disabled, then also append class "`labelItemClass`-disabled".
-If tab item of the label is hidden, then also append class "`labelItemClass`-hidden".
+If the label's tab item is hidden, then also append class "`labelItemClass`-hidden".

 ### Panel
 `panelContainerTemplate`
-Panel containers's template.
+Panel containers's html template.

-`panelContainerClass`
+`panelContainerClass` (default: `panel-container`)
 CSS class for panel container.
-Default value is 'panel-container'.

 `panelItemTemplate`
-Panel-item's template.
+Panel-item's html template.

-`panelItemClass`
+`panelItemClass` (default: `panel-item`)
 CSS class for panel item.
-Default value is 'panel-item'.
 If it is current active panel item, then also append class "`panelItemClass`-active", otherwise append class "`panelItemClass`-inactive".
-If tab item of the panel is disabled, then also append class "`panelItemClass`-disabled".
+If the panel's tab item is disabled, then also append class "`panelItemClass`-disabled".
-If tab item of the panel is hidden, then also append class "`panelItemClass`-hidden".
+If the panel's tab item is hidden, then also append class "`panelItemClass`-hidden".

 # The Controller
 ## Get Controller